 Once you have selected the insights you'd like to see, click the Done button on the top right.

 Selected insights will appear on top of your data visualizations.

 You can pin insights that you find interesting in your analysis to curate the content that you care about most.
 Pins are specific per analysis and will be saved when you save your analysis.
 If there are certain insights you always want to look at when viewing an analysis, we recommend that you save those attributes to your collections.

-The insights selector panel is also the place where you can set Index and Composition thresholds.
+The insights selector panel is also the place where you can adjust your Index and Composition settings.
 You can change your index and composition settings by either adjusting the sliders or by typing in a specific index or composition value into the text box.